 Our Code of Conduct prohibits all forms of forced labour, including slavery and human trafficking and includes specific provisions on involuntary labour that prohibit the use of forced or involuntary labour — whether prison, bonded, indentured or otherwise — in the production of SEATRIEVER products.

 Our Code of Conduct also includes provisions on coercion and harassment that prohibit the use of corporal punishment, threats of violence or other forms of physical, sexual, psychological or verbal harassment or abuse against employees, as well as provisions prohibiting child labour.

-As part of the sustainability processes already in place, our HR team are asked to confirm on an annual basis that
+As part of the sustainability processes already in place, our HR team ensure on an annual basis that:

 - Recruitment systems are in place to prevent forced labour